caktus/guidebook/docs/deploy-strategies.md

 ### Heroku

-We\'ve had a few projects use [Heroku](https://heroku.com).
+We've had a few projects use [Heroku](https://heroku.com).
 Heroku is a well-designed and robust service that makes it easy to deploy projects to the Internet.
 It provides for easy deploy and scaling like Elastic Beanstalk.
 The only drawback is that running a site on Heroku incurs a premium cost compared to the run-time costs of most of these other alternatives.
 Of course, that does not take into account the high cost of our own labor in developing and maintaining some of these other solutions.
-Still, we haven\'t used Heroku much.
+Still, we haven't used Heroku much.
 Mostly we use it for quick prototypes, or if a client specifically requests it.

 ### Dokku

 [Dokku](http://dokku.viewdocs.io/dokku/) is an open-source alternative to Heroku.
-It takes the same approach to deploys, but doesn\'t (yet) offer all the services of Heroku.
+It takes the same approach to deploys, but doesn't (yet) offer all the services of Heroku.
 We are currently trialing Dokku with some internal projects and one client project.